Guoziyang27/rational_framework/README.md

 ## Contents

 Contents include data generating processing, analysis script, and the code used to generate the figures and statistics presented in the paper for one toy example and two demonstrations with two visualization experiments.
-Some of the generated files such as intermediate data sets and model fit objects are intentionally left out of the repo due to file size.
+Some of the generated files such as intermediate data sets and model fit objects are intentionally left out of the repo due to file size (model fit objects can be accessed on [Google drive](https://drive.google.com/file/d/1a6LIKQurkeWNNhH7UjuJkQ6n66lbKghw/view?usp=sharing)).

 forecast_example/ - *Materials for the weather forecast example*
  - example.Rmd: Code containing data-generating model, stimuli generation, and pre-experiment analysis for the hypothetical weather forecast experiment.